GHOSH1APU/aws-3tier-project/aws_3_tier_architecture_documentation.md

 The Terraform codebase utilizes a dedicated networking module alongside root-level resource definitions to provision the 3-tier environment:

+## 📂 Repository Structure

+The Terraform codebase utilizes a dedicated networking module for complex routing, while core compute, database, and security resources are defined at the root level for streamlined deployment:

 ```text
 ├── .github/
 │   └── workflows/